dbcrossbar/dbcrossbar/guide/src/intro.md

 {{#include examples/my_table_cp_to_postgres.sh}}
 ```

-If we want to use the data to update a table in BigQuery, we can upsert into BigQuery using the `id` column:
+If we want to use this data to update an existing table in BigQuery, we can upsert into BigQuery using the `id` column:

 ```sh
 {{#include examples/my_table_cp_to_bigquery.sh}}
 ```

+This will stream the data out of PostgreSQL, upload it to `$GS_TEMP_BUCKET`, import it into a temporary BigQuery table, and run an appropriate `MERGE` command.

 Notice that we don't need to specify `--schema`, because `dbcrossbar` will automatically translate the PostgreSQL column types to corresponding BigQuery types.
+The `--temporary` arguments specify what bucket to use for loading the CSV files, and what BigQuery data set to use for the temporary table used as input to the `MERGE`.

 ## Credits